gptix/gptix.github.io/coalkills.md

 These include damage to ecosystems, heat and material pollution into waters, and emission of harmful gases and material into the atmosphere.

 ### Air Pollution from Coal is Well Studied.
 I examined only the emissions into the atmosphere, and modeled existing damages, which will be eliminated when coal-based generation is replaced.
-I model replacment using nuclear power, which completely eliminates release of pollutants.
+I model replacement using nuclear power, which completely eliminates release of pollutants.

 ### Coal Power Plants Span the United States.